Office Bearers

 Secretary

-Orquidea is a Registered Diversional and Recreational Therapist.
-She is a well established therapeutic recreation specialist, a national and international presenter, currently engaged in supporting several organisations across New Zealand and other countries in the use of therapeutic recreation to enrich senior citizens wellbeing, optimize health and enhance quality of life.
-She is currently completing a project in the use of Diversional and Recreational Therapy to change the culture of care.
+Orquidea is a New Zealand Therapeutic Recreation Specialist.
+She is a well-established Recreogerontologist professional, a national and international presenter, currently engaged in supporting several organisations across Aotearoa New Zealand and other countries in the use of therapeutic recreation to enrich senior citizens' wellbeing, optimise health and enhance quality of life.

 Peter Matcham